Kishorekumar22060/Sorting-Algorithm/README.md

-# Selection sort and Insertion sort
+# Exp 4-Selection sort and Insertion sort
+# Date-19.09.2023
 ## Aim:
 To write a program to perform selection sort and insertion sort using python programming.
 ## Equipment’s required: